cnag-aat/assembly_pipeline/README.md

                         Number of threads to run longranger.
 Default 8 --longranger-path longranger_path
                         Path to longranger executable.
+Default /scratch/project/devel/aateam/src/10X/longranger-2.2.2 --genomescope-opts genomescope_additional
-Default /scratch/project/devel/aateam/src/10X/longranger-2.2.2 --no-purgedups        Give this option if you do not want to run Purgedups.
+                        Additional options to run Genomescope2 with.
+Default --no-purgedups        Give this option if you do not want to run Purgedups.
+  --ploidy ploidy       Expected ploidy.
+Default 2 --run-tigmint         Give this option if you want to run the scaffolding with 10X reads step.
+  --run-kraken2         Give this option if you want to run Kraken2 on the input reads.

 Inputs:
   --scripts-dir SCRIPTS_DIR